 By ACACIA CORONADO and JIM VERTUNO Associated Press

-The local order comes a day after Texas Gov. Gregg Abbott acknowledged that many Texans have become lax about wearing masks and social distancing as his statewide virus restrictions have been lifted.
-He urged them to take greater personal responsibility for stopping the spread but said he would not require the general public to wear masks.
+At a news conference, Abbott acknowledged that many Texans have become lax about wearing masks and social distancing as coronavirus restrictions have been lifted, and urged them to take greater responsibility for stopping the spread of the virus and to stay home as much as possible.